 Saturday market in Haarlem is open every week from 8:30 to 16:00.

-Visit Teylers museum, the oldest museum of the Netherlands
+Visit Teylers museum, the oldest museum in the Netherlands

 If you like art, visit the Frans Hals Museum.
 It is one museum in two locations: Hof (Groot Heiligland 62), where you can find the 16th and 17th century masters and Hal (Grote Markt 16), with exhibitions of modern and contemporary art.